S. S. Sivasankar: Other Posts

 Sivasankar was interested in photography right from his college days.
 Consequently, he served as Secretary of the Photographers' Association.
 He has been a member of the Perambalur District Athletics Association and as President of the Tamil Nadu Silambam Association.

 Works

 Personal life

 Sivasankar's residence is in Rajaji Nagar, Ariyalur.
-His wife Gayathridevi is a physician.
+His wife Gayathridevi is a physician hailing from Papanasam (Thanjavur district).
 The couple has two sons: Sivasaran and Sivasurya.

 Media appearance

 Sivasankar was one of the participants in Season 14 episode 21 of the television show Neeya Naana hosted by Gopinath Chandran on Vijay TV.
 In this episode (titled "Gopinath discusses Tamil Nadu") that aired on 10 February 2013, a student presented her position against reservation, citing 'arbitrary' caste-based concessions.
 In reply, Sivasankar famously gave an explanation: